Marc-Pierre-Barbier/ModManager/README.md

 otherwise don't hesitate to open an issue and suggest changes. if you event know how to code in C don't be scared to create merge request.

-## Note on the licence
-i chose gpl2 as the only thing i want is that if i give you code you give me your changes back.

 ## Compilation and install instructions:
 download a version from the releases.